+Generally, run-time error messages are more pertinent to that actual problem than are syntax error messages, although logic errors can be very difficult to diagnose.
 These errors usually occur within a function, and the error message prints the call chain

-Unfortunately there is no trace facility to help debug run-time errors, and the line number refers to the latest command instead of the location of the offending statement.
+Unfortunately there is no trace facility to help debug run-time errors, and the line number is of no help at all because it refers to the last line that was parsed, instead of the location of the offending statement.